 You’re covered when someone else (e.g. an airline or a courier) loses your gear while it is in their custody.

 We need to see evidence of the agreement between you and the third party or the third party’s acknowledgement of loss of your gear.

 Sometimes bad things happen to good people - whether it's a traffic accident or a crash on the trail.

 We’ll cover damage to your insured gear that impacts its function.

 We cover damage that is the result of an accident.
-We do cover accidents that occur during amatuer races but not under this module, that comes under the Race Damage cover module.
+We do cover accidents that occur during amateur races but not under this module, which comes under the Race Damage cover module.